Louisville mayoral candidate says family further traumatized after activist charged with attempted murder is free on bail

 In remarks on the Senate floor Thursday, Minority Leader Mitch McConnell (R-Ky.) assailed Black Lives Matter for helping bail out Brown.

 “Less than 48 hours after this activist tried to literally murder a politician, the radical left bailed their comrade out of jail,” McConnell said.
 “It is just jaw-dropping.
-The innocent people of Louisville deserve better.
+The innocent people of Louisville deserve better.”

 McConnell also focused on the corporations that began pledging their support for the Black Lives Matter movement following the murder of George Floyd, a Black man who died in May 2020 after being restrained by a Minneapolis police office.